columnflow/columnflow/docs/user_guide/plotting.md

 For directly comparing differences introduced by one shift source, we provide the {py:class}`~columnflow.tasks.plotting.PlotShiftedVariables1D` task.
-Instead of the ```--shift``` parameter, this task implements the ```--shift-sources``` task and creates one plot per shift source displaying the nominal distribution (black) compared to the shift source varied up (red) and down (blue).
+Instead of the ```--shift``` parameter, this task implements the ```--shift-sources``` option and creates one plot per shift source displaying the nominal distribution (black) compared to the shift source varied up (red) and down (blue).
 The task can be called e.g. via
 ```shell